SeaQL/seaql.github.io/Blog/blog/2023-09-06-whats-new-in-sea-streamer-0.3.md

 #### Summary

+This file format is also easy to implement in different languages, as we just made an (experimental) [reader in Typescript](https://github.com/SeaQL/sea-streamer/tree/main/sea-streamer-file/sea-streamer-file-reader).

 That's it!
 If you are interested, you can go and take a look at the [format description](https://docs.rs/sea-streamer-file/latest/sea_streamer_file/format/index.html).

 ## Redis Backend